National School Lunch Program

 - Reduced-price lunches are available to children in households with incomes between 130 and 185 percent of poverty.

-In 2014, school cafeterias served almost 5 billion lunches, over two-thirds of them free or at a reduced price.
+In 2016, school cafeterias served over 5 billion lunches, with nearly three-quarters of the lunches free or at a reduced price.
 ERS-sponsored research found that children from food-insecure and marginally secure households were more likely to eat school meals and received more of their food and nutrient intake from school meals than did other children (see Children's Food Security and Intakes from School Meals: Final Report).

 ERS research found that offering school lunches with a healthier mix of vegetables, as required by new standards, was associated with higher consumption of these healthy foods (see Fruit and Vegetable Consumption by School Lunch Participants: Implications for the Success of New Nutrition Standards, in the link below).
 However, the increase in consumption was not very large, because so many children did not eat any of the healthy foods offered.Fruit and Vegetable Consumption by School Lunch Participants: Implications for the Success of New Nutrition Standards

-ERS is conducting and sponsoring behavioral economics research to identify strategies to encourage children's acceptance of these healthier meals (see "Eating Better at School: Can New Policies Improve Children’s Food Choices?," Amber Waves, September 2013).
 USDA is also encouraging school districts to use locally-produced foods in school meals and to use "farm-to-school" activities to spark students' interest in trying new foods.
 More than a third—36 percent—of U.S school districts reported serving local foods in the 2011-12 or 2012-13 school years (see "Many U.S. School Districts Serve Local Foods," Amber Waves, March 2015).
 A recent ERS study found that school districts with enrollment above 5,000 students, urban districts, and districts located in counties with a higher density of farmers' markets were more likely to serve local foods daily.
 Higher-income districts, those districts with higher levels of college attendance, and districts in States with more legislated policies supporting farm-to-school programs were also more likely to serve local foods daily.
 See the report:Daily Access to Local Foods for School Meals: Key Drivers